Youth for the Environment and People (YEP!)

 Timeline

 What are the benefits?
 We provide a $150 stipend upon completion of the group project to compensate students for their time and efforts.
-Must attend 9 of the 12 sessions and participate in the group project to receive the stipend.
+Must attend 9 of the 12 meetings and participate in the group project to receive the stipend.

 Take Action